-Calculate Your Sal Klita: The Sal Klita calculator allows you to determine exactly how much money you will be receiving as part of your Sal Klita.
+Calculate Your Sal Klita: Misrad Haklita provides a Sal Klita calculator on their site, this allows you to determine how much money you will be receiving as part of your Sal Klita.
 This calculator does not cover all possible scenarios; the amount of your Sal Klita is related to your Aliyah status, as determined by The Jewish Agency for Israel.
 Please be in touch with your Shaliach for further details.
 Further details below.

 If you are within 5 years of retirement age: The calculator listed here does not reflect changes made in payments if your status changes from “being within 5 years of retirement age” to “retirement age” while you are still receiving the Sal Klita payments.
 The Sal Klita is then recalculated to that of retirement age.

 If you are retired: The legal age of retirement was recently adjusted by Bituach Leumi, and it varies depending on your date of birth.
 To determine your age of retirement, check the Bituach Leumi site here.